-Never grown soft fruit before?
+Never grown fruit plants before?
 Not sure what to do with your rapidly growing berry bush?
 We asked experienced gardener Nic Wilson how she grows such bumper crops.
 Her generously shared tips make growing some of the most expensive shop-bought produce as easy as pie.
 Here’s what she told us…

 Planting tips for soft fruit